VarnikaB/Book_Inventory/README.md

 <br />
 <br />

-### 8. The user can delete store or book by clicking on :wastebasket: `Delete` present beside th store and book.
+### 8. The user can delete store or book by clicking on :wastebasket: `Delete` present beside the store and book.
 <br />
 <br />